 You can hear what Powell said 80 years before bouncing off the canyon walls: “I tell you, gentlemen, you are piling up a heritage of conflict.”
 The Water Knife, though science fiction, shows the lasting truth in Powell’s words.

 Paolo Bacigalupi studied the West near the Rocky Mountain source of the Colorado River, working for a newspaper called High Country News, a great place to learn about the region.
 Readers of that paper learned of factors like climate change and reduced snowpack long before they were cause for concern farther downstream.
-As HCN’s webmaster, Bacigalupi also had a foot in the cyber world, a sure enough foot to support his many award-winning Fantasy/Science Fiction short stories and his first novel, The Wind-Up Girl, which won him both the prestigious Nebula and Hugo Awards.
+As HCN’s webmaster, Bacigalupi also had a foot in the cyber world, a sure enough foot to support his many award-winning Fantasy/Science Fiction short stories and his first novel, The Wind-Up Girl, opens a new window, which won him both the prestigious Nebula and Hugo Awards.
 There’s now a relatively-new genre termed “cli-fi”, short for climate fiction, and with The Water Knife he’s sure to win a large cut of whatever awards cli-fiers give out.

 And deservedly so.
 Though I read little speculative fiction, I thoroughly enjoyed The Water Knife.
 It will be interesting, to say the least, to see which directions cli-fi writers go as a new destiny becomes manifest.